Submitting Final Grades

 - Blue check mark = Grades submitted for all students and rolled to academic history

 - Use the Drop-Down Menu in the Grade column to select a grade for each student.
-Complete the Last Attend Date only when assigning grades of F or UW.
+Complete the Last Attend Date only when assigning grades of F.

 - Click on the Submit button at the bottom left of the page to record grades.
 See Important Notes below for additional information.